-- the version of the AppConnect wrapper - whether the app is configured for AppTunnel with HTTP/S tunneling or AppTunnel with TCP tunneling - whether the app is configured with the applicable key-value pair.
+- whether the app is configured for AppTunnel with HTTP/S tunneling or AppTunnel with TCP tunneling - whether the app is configured with the applicable key-value pair.

 IMPORTANT: In all cases, make sure your Standalone Sentry and applicable enterprise servers accept one of the TLS protocol versions that the AppConnect wrapper requests.